bakame-php/dice-roller/README.md

 interface Rollable
 {
-    public function getMinimum(): int;
+    public function minimum(): int;
-    public function getMaximum(): int;
+    public function maximum(): int;
     public function roll(): int;
     public function toString(): string;
 }
 ```

-- `Rollable::getMinimum` returns the minimum value that can be returned during a roll;
+- `Rollable::minimum` returns the minimum value that can be returned during a roll;
-- `Rollable::getMaximum` returns the maximum value that can be returned during a roll;
+- `Rollable::maximum` returns the maximum value that can be returned during a roll;
 - `Rollable::roll` returns a value from a roll.
 - `Rollable::toString` returns the object string notation.